zzyzek/sandbox/ulhp/hc-umans-companion.md

 rest have a lot of implied machinery surrounding them to make them work, especially when it comes to proving the algorithm given meets the criteria.

+The *push* condition "pushes" the border cell to the other end of the alternating strip.
+Alternating strips that then begin at the end of the previous alternating strip now have a beginning border cell that they then can push down further.

+The *join* condition says that an odd alternating strip that begins on a border cell bridges together disparate 2-factor components.
+An alternating strip sequence, by definition, begins on a border cell and ends with an odd alternating strip, effectively "pushing" the border cell down through all the alternating strips until it reaches the last, odd, one, that reduces the 2-factor component count and makes progress.

+The *exists* condition ensures that an alternating strip sequence always exists if the solid grid graph is Hamiltonian, giving us an invariant to ensure we never get into a dead-end.

+The *shrink* condition makes sure we can find a succinct-enough alternating strip sequence, ensuring we don't blow up exponentially in run-time.

 ---